LevwTech/vanilla-JS-projects/README.md

 # vanillaJS
-Bunch of projects implemented using vanilla JS
+Bunch of projects implemented using vanilla JS hosted at github pages